-Notice: This page contains definitions for “notorious,” “open and notorious,” and “open and notorious possession.”
+Notice: This page contains definitions for “notorious,” “open and notorious,” “open and notorious possession,” and “notorious possession.”

 open and notorious possession: